Controls

 Rules

 • options: This is the list of the available value choices for the dropdown.
-Options are assigned with javascript dictionary objects, similar to dropdown controls.
+Options are assigned with JavaScript dictionary objects, similar to dropdown controls.

 • inline: Allows options to align themselves horizontally.
 It can be set either true or false.